nnstreamer/nnstreamer/gst/nnstreamer/tensor_if/README.md

   input tensors                         output tensors
 ```

-- then_option: Option for TRUE Action
+- then-option: Option for TRUE Action
-  * nth tensor, nth tensor, ... (for TENSORPICK option)
-  * ${path_to_file}
+  * nth tensor: used for TENSORPICK option, for example, `then-option`=0,2 means tensor 0 and tensor 2 are selected as output tensors among the input tensors.

 - else: Action if it is FALSE
-  * PASSTHROUGH: The element will not make changes to the buffers, buffers are pushed straight through.
+  * PASSTHROUGH: Does not let you make changes to the buffers.
+Buffers are pushed straight through.
-  * SKIP: Do not generate output frame (frame skip)
+  * SKIP: Does not let you generate the output frame (frame skip).
-  * FILL_ZERO: Fill output frame with zeros
-  * FILL_VALUES: Fill output frame with a user given value
-  * FILL_WITH_FILE: Fill output frame with a user given file (a raw data of tensor/tensors).
-If the filesize is smaller, the reset is filled with 0
-  * FILL_WITH_FILE_RPT: Fill output frame with a user given file (a raw data of tensor/tensors).
-If the filesize is smally, the file is repeatedly used
-  * REPEAT_PREVIOUS_FRAME: Resend the previous output frame.
-If this is the first, send ZERO values.
-  * TENSORPICK: Choose nth tensor (or tensors) among tensors
+  * TENSORPICK: Lets you choose the nth tensor among the input tensors.

-- else_option: Option for FALSE Action
+- else-option: Option for FALSE Action
-  * nth tensor,nth tensor,... (for TENSORPICK option)
-  * ${path_to_file}
+  * nth tensor: used for TENSORPICK option, for example, `else-option`=0,2 means tensor 0 and tensor 2 are selected as output tensors among the input tensors.

 ## Usage Examples